hbenl/vscode-test-explorer/README.md

 `testExplorer.showOnRun`              | Switch to the Test Explorer view whenever a test run is started `testExplorer.addToEditorContextMenu` | Add menu items for running and debugging the tests in the current file to the editor context menu
-`testExplorer.mergeSuites`            | Merge suites with the same label and parent
+`testExplorer.mergeSuites`            | Merge suites with the same label and parent `testExplorer.hideEmptyLog`           | Hide the output channel used to show a test's log when the user clicks on a test whose log is empty

 Further configuration options are provided by the Test Adapters.